Visitation at Monmouth County Corrections, NJ

 Quick Facts

-• All visitors must be at least 18 and present a valid U.S. government-issued photo ID to register and enter for a visit.
+• Visitors must be at least 18 years old and present a valid U.S. government-issued photo ID to register for a visit.

-• Parents or legal guardians bringing children must present the child’s original birth certificate at arrival for the scheduled visit.
+• Parents or legal guardians visiting with children must present the minor’s original birth certificate upon arrival for the scheduled visit.

-• Each inmate is allowed one visit per day; each visitor may visit one male and one female per day.
+• Each visitor may visit one male and one female per day, while inmates are allowed only one visit per day.

 Visitation Guides